Íþróttafélagið Völsungur: History

-The club was founded on 12 April 1927 by 23 boys.
+The club was founded on 12 April 1927 by around 25-28 boys, aged between 11 and 14 years old.
+The first president of the club was Jakob Hafstein.
 In 1933, the first girls joined the club.

 Football

-Völsungur fields both men's and women's senior football teams along with junior teams.
+ÍF Völsungur fields both men's and women's senior football teams along with junior teams.
+They play their home games at the Húsavíkurvöllur.